Skill Level: Beginner

 Your units now look like this.

-With RST, align the long edge of the pieced unit with one dark HST unit.
+With RST, align the long edge of the pieced #1/#2 unit with #3.

-Press as before—flat to set your seam, then the seam allowance towards the larger triangle to reduce bulk.
+Press as before—flat to set your seam, then the seam allowance towards the larger, #3 triangle to reduce bulk.

 Lay out the units.
-There is one background triangle on each outside edge of the finished block.
+There is one #1 triangle on each outside edge of the finished block.

-The diagonal seam allowances in the center of the block will nest to make it easier to match.
+The diagonal SAs that meet in the center of the block nest to make it easier to match.
 Pin if needed.

 Stitch the rows together.
-Press with the seam allowance towards the small triangle units (you can see this below in the picture of the finished block).
+Press with the SA towards the small triangle units (you can see this below in the picture of the finished block).

 Twirl the seam allowance in the center to reduce bulk.
 You can see that all the seam allowances in the block are pressed clockwise.